 Hartley was a Primitive Methodist, and applied his Christian principles to business.
 Inspired by Titus Salt (1804 – 1876), Hartley built a model village across 50 acres for his workers.
 Like other non-conformist denomination businessmen of the period, he introduced a profit-sharing scheme for his workforce.
 Wages were above average and free medical care was provided.

 Hartley possibly suffered from what we would now classify as bipolar disorder.
 His biographer stated:

 He was subject to great fluctuations of mood and these tended to vary with his health.
 At times nothing could thwart his amazing energy or daunt his radiant optimism.
 But when his nerves were badly worn or he was visited with the severe oppression on the top of his head, to which his friends at one period of his life so often heard him allude, this buoyancy gave way to depression and weariness.

 Distribution grew to cover the North and the Midlands.
-In 1901 a factory was opened in Bermondsey, the centre for the fruit preserving trade, in order to cater to the London market.
+A factory was opened in Bermondsey, the centre for the fruit preserving trade, in order to cater for the London market, in 1901.
 The factory employed 700 people, processed 400 tons of fruit each week and produced ten million jars of preserves a year.
 The site covered two acres.

 Hartley produced 14,500 tons of jam in 1907.
 Aintree employed between 600 and 2,000 people, depending on the season.

 Hartley was the largest jam manufacturer in the world by 1912.
 The business was converted into a limited liability company in 1919.

 Hartley donated generously to good causes.
 Towards the end of his life he gave away one third of his income.
 At the time of his death in 1922 he possessed an estate valued at £1 million.